 Roseman's dedication to drawing is consistent with the importance that Vasari placed on the art of drawing.
 The celebrated Florentine biographer of Lives of the Artists prized drawings for their inherent value and was the first great collector of drawings.
 In the age of Renaissance humanism, portraiture and the human figure were paramount in visual imagery, and in the modern age Roseman's work reflects that primacy.

 The Albertina was the first museum to acquire Roseman's drawings from the monasteries.
-The Director of the Albertina, Dr. Walter Koschatzky, had written in September 1978 a warm letter of invitation to the artist's colleague Ronald Davis: "I am looking forward to meeting you here in Vienna in November and to seeing drawings by your friend Stanley Roseman."
-The artist was six months into the first year of his work on the monastic life when Davis met Dr. Koschatzky in early November 1978 at the Albertina to show him a selection of Roseman's recent drawings as well as transparencies of his paintings and drawings on various subjects and themes.
+The Director of the Albertina Dr. Walter Koschatzky had written in September 1978 a warm letter of invitation to the artist's colleague Ronald Davis: "I am looking forward to meeting you here in Vienna in November and to seeing drawings by your friend Stanley Roseman."
+The artist was six months into his work on the monastic life when Davis met Dr. Koschatzky in early November 1978 at the Albertina to show him a selection of Roseman's recent drawings as well as transparencies of his paintings and drawings on various subjects and themes.